realA10001986/Time-Circuits-Display/README.md

 ### Trigger a time travel on other devices

 Upon a time travel, the TCD can send messages to topic bttf/tcd/pub.
 This can be used to control other props wirelessly, such as Flux Capacitor, SID, etc. The timing is identical to the wired protocol, see [here](#controlling-other-props).
 TIMETRAVEL is sent when IO14 goes high, ie with a lead time (ETTO LEAD) of 5 seconds.
 REENTRY is sent when the re-entry sequence starts (ie when IO14 goes low).
-Note that network traffic has some latency, so timing might night be as exact as a wired connection.
+Note that network traffic has some latency, so timing might not be as exact as a wired connection.

 ### Setup